By Helen Sanders

 The Importance Of Routine When Dieting

-Another example is setting aside time before or after work to exercise.
+Another example is setting aside time before or after work to exercise and continuing it when you travel.
 You are more likely to commit to an exercise routine that you schedule ahead of time.

 Your ability to follow a diet can also improve with routine.
-You can prepare snacks and meals in advance.
+You can prepare snacks and meals in advance, even when you’re halfway around the world.

 Preparation makes it easier to avoid unhealthy snacks and foods.
 If you’re in need of a snack, you already have a healthy one ready.